 Body and soul have not always been easy bedfellows in Christianity, and nor are they in the contemporary secular West.

 Perhaps we should start with what the Bible actually says about flesh.
-Genesis starts from first principles.
+Let’s start with Genesis.
 Human flesh is made from the dust of the Earth: even Adam’s name means something like ‘red clay’.
 The Bible later reminds us that ‘dust we are, and to dust we shall return’.
 From the outset, there is no mistaking that our origin and destiny is intimately bound up with that of the Earth itself.

 John’s Gospel starts with a spellbinding echo of the Genesis story.
 God ‘makes his tent’ in human flesh – and why not, since God made it in the first place?
 Jesus was one of us, a living, breathing human organism embedded in the ecology of a particular place, its soils, its climate and its waterbodies.